Zigazou/deadlink/README.md

 Notes
 -----

+`deadlink` will take a lot of time for large sites.
+This is because `deadlink` does only one HTTP query at a time in order to be light on web servers.

+`deadlink` user agent is "Zigazou's DeadLink finder".

 `deadlink` uses cURL for every HTTP related action.
 Therefore, it supports proxy settings via the `http_proxy` and `https_proxy` environment variables.